JuliaSobczak/JuliaSobczak.github.io/_posts/2024-02-03-chilling-in-george-town.md

 ![juv-yellowtaildamsel.jpg](/images/juv-yellowtaildamsel.jpg)

-*The neon blue dots scattered across their bodies shine like tiny stars; [Florent’s Guide to the Florida, Bahamas, and Caribbean Reefs] (https://reefguide.org/carib/pixhtml/yellowtaildamsel14.html)*
+*The neon blue dots scattered across their bodies shine like tiny stars; [Florent’s Guide to the Florida, Bahamas, and Caribbean Reefs](https://reefguide.org/carib/pixhtml/yellowtaildamsel14.html){:target="_blank"}*

 She and I continued following the wall slowly leaving the protection of the small rocks, suddenly the push and pull of the waves grew much stronger, it was like an underwater rollercoaster ride.
 I picked my head up out of the water and was briefly startled at the size of swell rushing towards us, but the reef grew so near the surface that it was providing a natural break-water for us and only a fraction of the potential power made it over.